jouwdan/tutors-final-project/report/README.md

 ### Tutors Reader Lib

 The `tutors-reader-lib` package is where a lot of the 'heavy lifting' is done in downloading the course from the remote service & building up, within the browser, an in-memory model of the course.
 There is course, lab & topic models, services for analytics, authentication, course, metrics & presence, a stores for the course & some types for authentication, icons, lo (learning objects), metrics & stores.

+The models package has a slightly more sophisticated version of the (effective) abstract syntax tree that is equipped with some caching & indexing & also we need to ensure all elements are linkable, so it needs to generate URLs which can be shared.
+All of that simplifies the hydration.
+The services is about the ‘intelligence’ as we call it - reading and initialising each of the subsystems.

 ### Tutors UI